 After ruling out the role of inflation hedging, the explanatory burden falls entirely on bilateral investment barriers.
-The expression for variation of portfolio dispersion over time reduces, accordingly, to (9) and the only force driving the growth in asset j wedge between country l and y (Δ{ly}^j) is the investment cost wedge k{ly}^{j} .
-This crucial finding allows to re-interpret the results from an alternative point of view.
+The expression for variation of portfolio dispersion over time reduces, accordingly, to (9) and the only force driving the growth in asset j wedge between country l and y $(\Delta{ly}^j)$ is the investment cost wedge $k{lv}^{j}$ .
+This crucial finding allows us to reinterpret the results from an alternative point of view.
 The negative growth in bpw among EMU countries reported in Table 1 can be seen as a reduction in dispersion of bilateral investment barriers.
-The faster drop in distance is between Finland and Italy whose investment cost wedge drops by 83% and, in general, the stronger drops are related to Finland and Italy getting closer to other EMU countries.
-Netherlands, even though on average reduces its dispersion versus EMU countries, shows some anomalous features experiencing an increase investment cost wedge of 41% with respect to Austria and of 11% with respect to France.
-Table 2 conveys a more general idea of the investment wedge of different EMU countries with respect to the two reference groups, EMU and NON EMU.
-The drop in investment cost wedge among EMU countries is above 50%, meaning that the distance between bilateral investment barriers has halved in the period 1997-2004 considered.
-Finland and Italy are the countries showing on average the stronger reduction in distance from other EMU countries' portfolios which can be read as a reduction in distance of their bilateral investment barriers from other EMU countries' barriers.
-Analogously, Table 3 can be read in terms of investment cost wedges: in 1997 the within aggregate investment wedge of EMU countries was lower than the between EMU aggregate investment wedge and it kept on reducing with respect to both EMU and NON EMU countries.
-The level of k{ly}^{j} is not very informative per se since, as we stressed above, symmetrical investment barriers command symmetrical portfolios.
-However, the distance of k{ly}^{j} from the overall mean reveals the countries starting as less integrated and the growth rate of k{ly}^{j} point out to those countries converging more rapidly.
-Finland and Italy, the countries which displayed the higher drop in dispersion, were also the countries having the higher pre-EMU investment cost wedge pointing to a convergence process in investment barriers.
-The convergence process in bilateral investment barriers is, finally, reflected in Figure 2.
-The common currency union had the effect of making the bilateral investment barriers - direct such as transaction costs or indirect such as information costs - more similar among the member countries.
-Since the convergence process is driven by convergence investment barriers rather than inflation convergence we stress a prevailing role of common currency on common monetary policy (Fratzscher, 2002) in determining convergence in equity portfolios.
+The fastest drop in distance is between Finland and Italy, whose investment cost wedge drops by 83% and, in general, the stronger drops are related to Finland and Italy moving closer to other EMU countries.
+The Netherlands, even though it on average reduces its dispersion with respect to EMU countries, shows some anomalous features with an increase investment cost wedge of 41% with respect to Austria and of 11% with respect to France.
+Table 2 conveys a more general picture of the investment wedge of different EMU countries with respect to the two reference groups, EMU and NON EMU.
+The drop in investment cost wedge among EMU countries is above 50%, meaning that the distance between bilateral investment barriers is halved in the period 1997-2004.
+Finland and Italy are the countries showing on average the strongest reduction in distance from other EMU country portfolios; this can be read as a reduction in distance between their bilateral investment barriers and other EMU countries' barriers.
+Analogously, Table 3 can be read in terms of investment cost wedges: in 1997 the within aggregate investment wedge of EMU countries was lower than the between EMU aggregate investment wedge, and it continued to decline with respect to both EMU and NON EMU countries.
+The level of $k{ly}^{j}$ is not very informative per se since, as stressed above, symmetrical investment barriers command symmetrical portfolios.
+However, the distance of $k{ly}^{j}$ from the overall mean reveals which countries start from a less integrated position, and the growth rate of $k{ly}^{j}$ points out those countries converging more rapidly.
+Finland and Italy, the countries which displayed the highest drop in dispersion, were also the countries having the highest pre-EMU investment cost wedge, suggesting a convergence process in investment barriers.
+The convergence process in bilateral investment barriers is finally represented in Figure 2.
+The common currency union had the effect of making bilateral investment barriers - direct barriers such as transaction costs or indirect barriers such as information costs - increasingly similar among member countries.
+Since the convergence process is driven by convergence of investment barriers rather than inflation convergence, we stress the prevailing role of the common currency over common monetary policy (Fratzscher, 2002) in determining convergence in equity portfolios.